 About Us

-What began as two families fighting for their daughters' futures has grown into a national movement — one that’s rewriting what’s possible for children with de novo SPG4.
+What began as two families fighting for their daughters’ futures has grown into a coordinated effort to change what is possible for children with de novo SPG4.

-Today, The Lilly and Blair Foundation is a driving force in de novo SPG4 research, funding, and awareness.
+Today, The Lilly and Blair Foundation is a driving force in childhood-onset SPG4 research, funding, and advocacy.

 Our Mission